Soviet air raids on the Liepāja suburb in October and December 1944

 At the end of World War II, the German forces in Courland were able to successfully defend themselves for seven months, as the German Navy maintained combat capability until the end of World War II and supplied Army Group North and later Army Group Courland.
 The main port was Liepaja, through which 80% of all cargo was delivered and shipped.
 Liepaja thus became an important target for the Soviet Baltic Navy and long-range aviation.

-The first air strikes of the Baltic Navy began on September 16, 1944 and continued intensively until the end of December 1944, with 16 large airstrikes involving 2,785 combat flights, dropping more than 1,500 tons of air bombs.
-Soviet aircraft lost 156 aircraft during the airstrikes.
+The first air raids of the Baltic Fleet began on September 16, 1944 and continued intensively until the end of December 1944, carrying out 16 major raids, in which 2,785 combat flights were carried out, dropping more than 1,500 tons of aviation bombs.
+During the raids, Soviet aviation lost 156 aircraft.

 http://www.libava.ru/537.html